A Guide to Engagement Ring Shopping for Men

 Choose a Distinctive Setting for Your Engagement Ring

 For some men, choosing a ring design is even more daunting than learning the technical aspects of diamonds and settings.
 This undoubtedly explains why the solitaire is by far the most commonly chosen engagement ring for surprise proposals.
 However, if you took a poll of ten women you know, the majority of them would say that a solitaire would not be their first choice.
 The solution is to shop with a friend or sister of your girlfriend for style advice...presuming she can be trusted to keep your secret!
 Some of the most popular settings are the three stone and micro-pavé designs.
 For those who may not be familiar with the term, micro-pavé is a beautiful technique in which many tiny diamonds are set on the band of the ring.
-The pavé is often extended around the central diamond, which enhances its sparkle and also makes it appear to be larger – two very good things!
+The pavé is often extended around the central diamond, which enhances its sparkle and also makes it appear to be larger—two very good things!
 Vintage-inspired rings, including the micro-pavé as well as other ornate designs, are very much in style right now.
-Since your soon-to-be-fiancee will be wearing her engagement ring for the rest of her life, it is important to strike a balance between selecting a ring which is unique and one which she will never grow tired of seeing.
+Since your soon-to-be-fiancee will be wearing her engagement ring for the rest of her life, it is important to strike a balance between selecting a ring that is unique and one which she will never grow tired of seeing.

 She Said Yes!